 UMCOR Kits for the United Methodist Conference are prepared and donated annually in June.
 These are school supplies, health kits, or baby kits.

 Angel Tree for Christmas is celebrated every December.
-In 2021 we are sponsoring seven local families for Christmas.
+We sponsor local families for Christmas.
 We are providing a few toys, clothing, coats and shoes for children, gift cards for adult children and parents and a full holiday meal for each family.

 Snowball is an event for mentally challenged adults sponsored by the Seekers Small Group.
 This is held the first part of December to offer them a special occasion that allows interaction with others of similar disabilities.
 It is a dinner and entertainment open to our special members and friends of the community.
 Due to COVID this will not occur until it is safe for both guests and volunteers.